MohamedOuhami/chatroomWithGo/README.md

 ## Overview

-This project is a **Chatroom Terminal Application** built using Go and PostgreSQL and TCP.
+This project is a **Chatroom Terminal Application** built using Go ,PostgreSQL and TCP.
 It involves user registration, authentication via username and password, and a messaging feature.
 The app is structured into two main parts: a server that handles all backend operations and a client for user interaction.

 The application includes the following key features:
 - **Authentication**: Users can authenticate using their username and password.